colouring-cities/colouring-core/README.md

 ![Build status](https://github.com/colouring-cities/colouring-core/workflows/Node.js%20CI/badge.svg)

 How many buildings are there in a city?
 What are their characteristics?
-Where are they located and how do they contribute to the city?
-How adaptable are they?
-How long will they last, and what are the environmental and socio-economic implications of demolition?
+Where are they located and how well do they work?
+How many are we reusing and how long are they likely to last?

-Colouring Cities is a web-based citizen social science project designed to help address these questions by crowdsourcing and visualising twelve categories of information on the buildings in our cities.
+The Colouring Cities Research Programme (CCRP) is an international research initiative that designs and tests open-source tools to facilitate knowledge and data sharing on national building stocks.
+The project, is managed by The Alan Turing Institute (the UK's national institute for datascience and AI) in collaboration with academic partners and openly releases code, data and methods http://colouringcities.org/.

 ## Structure

-This repository will contain open-source code for the project which:
+This repository contain open-source code for the project which:

 - stores building footprint polygons and source metadata
 - allows site users to record building attribute data